- (484) 469-8663

 Thawing Stage: The range of motion in the shoulder begins to improve.
 This final stage can last from six months to two years.

-It’s important to note that while massage can be helpful, it should be part of a comprehensive treatment plan for frozen shoulder.
-This plan may include physical therapy, exercises, and sometimes medical interventions as advised by a healthcare professional.
-It’s also crucial to work with a massage therapist who is experienced in treating clients with frozen shoulder, as they will understand the complexities of the condition and the appropriate techniques to use.
+It’s important to note that while massage can be helpful, it should be part of a comprehensive treatment plan.
+Tranquil Therapy has a treatment plan consisting of sessions every other week, strengthening exercises, and some mindfulness exercises.
+If you are not a client of ours it’s crucial to work with a massage therapist who is experienced in treating clients with frozen shoulder.
+As they will understand the complexities of the condition and the appropriate techniques to use within their own treatment plan.
+This plan may include physical therapy or sometimes medical interventions as advised by a healthcare professional.

 What can I expect from my treatment?

-This massage is designed to show you what your body is doing, holding patterns, and take home exercises that will prolong the treatment.
-We dive into how to not only loosen up your connective tissue so you can move better but we also give you exercises!
-Treating frozen shoulder since 2014 with fantastic results you will find out basics video at the bottom of this page.
+Our strategic approach is designed to show you what your body is doing by pointing out holding patterns.
+We believe in teaching the “why” to our clients so they can make better and more informed decisions.
+Not only will you get great hands on care but you will also receive take home exercises that will prolong the treatment and strengthen the shoulder.
+We dive into how to loosen up your connective tissue so you can move better as well as why the exercises are so important!
+We have been treating frozen shoulder since 2014 with fantastic results!
+Check out the exercise basics video at the bottom of this page.
 This will help you get started but we highly recommend coming in and going through our Wellness Program.
 You can expect some myofascial release, trigger point therapy, exercises, stretches on the table, and assessment tests depending on what your body needs.
 Frozen shoulder has become a common work place challenge that when taken care of will leave you feeling like you can tackle any work day.
-I will go over everything I am doing so you understand your custom treatment plan.
 Treatments can vary from person to person but strength training is recommended for a rounded treatment plan.

 Are there benefits to a frozen shoulder massage?